econchick/new-coder/website/_posts/GUI/2013-05-06-Part-1-Sudoku-Board-Setup.md

 This deletes all user submitted answers....
 Uses set_answer_to_puzzle() from SudokuGame
 Deletes everything on the canvas with tag="victory" ????
-And then dras the puzzle
+And then draw the puzzle